Skip to main content

 General characteristics of young volunteers

-Data show that there are two goups of young people in terms of volunteering: young people who would get involved in a kind of volunteering activity on ad hoc basis, whenever necessary, and young people who may be permanently engaged with volunteering based on their scope of interest.
+• data show that there are two groups of young people: those who would participate in volunteering on ad-hoc basis, in case of need, and those who would be permanently engaged in volunteering based on their interests.

 Target groups